PolarSPARC |

 Executing the above Python code generates the following typical output:

-To demonstrate that the chain remembers and uses the previous response(s) as a context in the next interaction, execute the following code snippet:
+To demonstrate that the chain remembers and uses the previous chat response(s) as a context in the next interaction, execute the following code snippet:

-output6 = chain6.invoke('Quotes are not inspiring, try again') print(output6)
+output6 = chain6_with_history.invoke({'input': 'Quotes are not inspiring. try again'}, config=config) print(output6.content)

 Executing the above Python code generates the following typical output: